 Kill Switch

-Trust.Zone also offers a kill switch, and my tests showed it works as promised.
+Trust.Zone also offers a kill switch, and our tests showed it works as promised.
 It’s not auto-enabled, so you have to turn it on at the point of installation.
 A kill switch kicks in if a server unexpectedly disconnects, blocking you from the internet completely.
 It’s a necessary fail safe, and I don’t recommend using a VPN without one.

 DDoS Protection